Sylius/TestApplication/README.md

     ```dotenv
     DATABASE_URL=mysql://root@127.0.0.1/test_application_%kernel.environment%
-    PLUGINS_TO_ENABLE="Sylius\CmsPlugin\SyliusCmsPlugin"
+    PLUGINS_TO_ENABLE="Acme\Plugin\AcmePlugin"
-    CONFIGS_TO_IMPORT="@SyliusCmsPlugin/tests/TestApplication/config/config.yaml"
+    CONFIGS_TO_IMPORT="@AcmePlugin/tests/TestApplication/config/config.yaml"
-    ROUTES_TO_IMPORT="@SyliusCmsPlugin/config/routes.yaml"
+    ROUTES_TO_IMPORT="@AcmePlugin/config/routes.yaml"
     ```

-    > 💡 The values provided above are examples and may need to be adjusted for your plugin.
+    > 💡 The values provided above are examples and should be adjusted for your plugin.

 1. If needed, place plugin-specific configuration files in the `tests/TestApplication/config` directory